 POLITICAL SITUATION

-One of such rebellions that changed Bahadur Shah Zafar's destiny took place on 16th May during the famous revolt of 1857.
-On a dark night, the sepoys reached the Mughal court in Delhi and killed 52 European prisoners at the royal palace despite Zafar's protests.
-It is believed that it was a well-planned conspiracy to implicate the king into the rebellion.
-Well, if it is true, then the mutineers definitely succeeded.
+One such rebellion that changed Bahadur Shah Zafar's destiny took place on 16th May during the famous revolt of 1857.
+On night, the sepoys reached the Mughal court in Delhi and killed 52 European prisoners at the royal palace despite Zafar's protests.
+It is believed that it was a well-planned conspiracy to implicate the king in the rebellion.
+Well, if it is true, then the mutineers succeeded.
 Zafar, who was more famous for his Urdu poetry rather than his administrative skills, could neither tackle the rebels efficiently nor protect his people.

 Almost 30 years later, history repeated itself but in Burma.
 Upper Burma, King Thibaw's kingdom was rich in oil, rubies, teak, and rubber.
 This attracted the East India Company and led them to start the Bombay Burmah Trading Corporation.
 The prime motive of this organization was to utilize the resources in Burma for trade with India.
 Predicting the threat, Queen Suplayat, Thibaw's wife, in an attempt to crush the British power, joined hands with the French.
 This alarmed the Britishers, but they waited for a perfect chance to capture the territory.